Luxury Expenditures Policy

 vans).
 Mileage reimbursable according to current Internal Revenue Service mileage rates is

-30,000 on an annual aggregate basis per individual, are exempt from this policy.
+and $30,000 on an annual aggregate basis per individual, are exempt from this policy.

 The principal executive officer may establish or delegate to an appropriate executive